 faster return to normal activity

 During the procedure, the surgeon inserts a catheter through small incisions in the groin and/or arms.
 A device called a stent-graft is placed through the catheter into the damaged section of the aorta.
 The stent-graft acts as a support to take pressure off the wall of the aorta, and helps restore blood flow and prevent aneurysms from rupturing.

-State-of-the-art imaging technology called Vessel Navigator is used to guide surgeons throughout endovascular procedures, providing a precision view of the patient’s blood vessels, and enabling complex aneurysm repairs.
-BIDMC helped develop and was one of the first medical centers in the world to use this technology, and today the Aortic Center uses Vessel Navigator to guide nearly all endovascular procedures.
+State-of-the-art imaging technology called Vessel Navigator guides surgeons throughout endovascular procedures, providing a precise view of your blood vessels, and enabling complex aneurysm repairs.
+BIDMC helped develop Vessel Navigator, and was one of the first medical centers in the world to use this technology.
+Today, the Aortic Center uses Vessel Navigator to guide nearly all endovascular procedures.

-The Aortic Center is also leaders in percutaneous (incision-less) endovascular repair, a technique we helped to pioneer and have perfected.
-Today, 90 percent of patients undergoing endovascular treatment in the Aortic Center are treated with the percutaneous approach, compared to 20 percent nationally.
+The Aortic Center is also a leader in percutaneous (incision-less) endovascular repair, a technique BIDMC helped to pioneer and has perfected.
+Today, 90 percent of patients undergoing endovascular treatment in BIDMC’s Aortic Center are treated with the percutaneous approach, compared to 20 percent nationally.
 Percutaneous repair uses punctures in the skin, rather than small incisions, to position the stent-graft into the aneurysm.
 BIDMC research shows that this percutaneous approach reduces complications, operating room time, and length of hospital stay.

 This sophisticated technology guides minimally invasive repair of aortic aneurysms.
 The imaging system was developed by surgeons at BIDMC, one of the world's first institutions to use this state-of-the-art navigation technology.